Tigard Oregon is known as one of the most livable cities in the State of Oregon. The city was first incorporated back in 1061.

 Washington Square Mall, Tigard Oregons Premier Shopping Destination

 Washington Square Mall is just minutes away from our dental office.
 It serves a very large population and several surrounding cities and towns because it is such a vast shopping experience, in fact Washington Square is Oregon’s premier destination for great food and fabulous shopping.
 There are four major anchor stores, Nordstrom, Macy’s, JCPenny and Dick’s Sporting Goods.

-The mall, like most malls has a food court that offers a huge array of fast food service.
-Aside from the food court there are also many other sit-down types of restaurants, not only in the mall itself but also surrounding the mall.
+The mall, like most malls, has a food court that offers a huge array of fast-food services.
+Aside from the food court, there are also many other sit-down types of restaurants, not only in the mall itself but also surrounding the mall.
 There really is something for everyone with no shortage of a variety of food and beverage options.

 Driving directions from Tigard City Hall to Washington Square City Hall:

 - Take SW Hall Blvd and OR-217 N to SW Washington Square Rd, 5 min (2.3 mi)

 - Continue on SW Washington Square Rd to your destination, 3 min (0.6 mi).

 9585 SW Washington Square Rd, Portland, OR 97223